 Famous for his pastels as well as paintings, Degas also produced sculptures and art prints but is best known for depicting dancers often in his work, setting him apart from much of impressionism which focused on nature.
 Initially interested in historical subjects he shifted first towards equestrian subjects and later dancers, found inspiration in the work of Manet, and soon found himself alongside the other impressionists seeking to hold independent exhibitions of their developing movement.
 Highly dedicated to the exhibitions he nevertheless argued often with the other artists and isolated himself as he grew older.
 Degas was unique amongst the impressionists, and though his style doesn’t fit entirely, his documenting of everyday life and remarkable talent for capturing movement made him an important part of the early modern art period.

-Important to impressionism and the Post-impressionist period, Camille Pissarro worked with Seurat and Signac, and was a key figure in bringing together the 15 impressionist painters that drove the movement, supporting and inspiring them.
+Important to impressionism and the post-impressionist period, Camille Pissarro worked with Seurat and Signac, and was a key figure in bringing together the 15 impressionist painters that drove the movement, supporting and inspiring them.
 He had tried to follow conventional artistic study but found it stifling, and began painting outside where he found the importance of expressing nature as it truly was, and quickly, so you didn’t lose the impression of it.
-Like all of the impressionists he struggled to be appreciated at first, but tastes came round, and continued to be impressed by Pissarro’s ability to evolve as he diverged into neo-impressionism and pointillism, acting also as a father figure to Cezanne, Seurat, Gauguin, and van Gogh as they built on his foundations in the post-impressionist world.
+Like all of the impressionists he struggled to be appreciated at first, but tastes came round, and continued to be impressed by Pissarro’s ability to evolve as he diverged into neo-impressionism and pointillism.
+He acted also as a father figure to Cezanne, Seurat, Gauguin, and van Gogh as they built on his foundations in the post-impressionist world.

 Showing an early talent for drawing, Pierre-Auguste Renoir spent much of his time in The Louvre, which was close to his home, and studied at the Ecole des Beaux Arts, meeting Sisley, Bazille, and Monet.
 Inspired by Manet and Pissarro he exhibited alongside the other impressionists, and quickly built a reputation for sublimely vibrant light and colour, often capturing women in both intimate and candid compositions.
-He spent a period painting in a more classic Renaissance style after taking in works by Raphael, da Vinvi, and Titian, but soon returned to a lighter brushstroke, producing prolifically throughout his life to leave several thousand paintings after his death.
+He spent a period painting in a more classic Renaissance style after taking in works by Raphael, da Vinvi, and Titian, but soon returned to a lighter brushstroke, producing prolifically throughout his life to leave several thousand modern art paintings after his death.